v5ma/selfawarenetworks/README.md

 I hope that governments will adopt a Medical Justice System, that is a Judicial Branch of Government that is independent from the Executive & Legislative Branches of Government but is also medically informed at every level, and that also means that Neuroscientists will be in charge of sentencing, prisons, and the rehabilitation of patients for their return to society after serving their sentences.

-I think it might be difficult for investors to imagine that the robots of science fiction that we have seen in all the science fiction movies, tv shows, learned about in books, or comics are finally here.
-That's what investors are investing in.
-Real phenomenology conscious robots.
+I think it might be difficult folks to imagine that the robots of science fiction that we have seen in all the science fiction movies, tv shows, learned about in books, or comics are finally here.
+This work means we are on the cusp of real phenomenology conscious robots.

 # The Far Future